Upstream-Research/records.net/README.md

 when moving the enumerator, the object reference returned by the `Current` property is not assumed to change, however, the state of the `Current` property changes and the data that it _accesses_ changes.
-The end result is to retain one instance of the `IRecordAccessor` interface rather than wrapping every back-end object with an adapter object that implements `IRecordAccessor`.
+The end result is to retain one instance of the `IRecordAccessor` interface rather than wrapping every back-end record object with an adapter object that implements `IRecordAccessor`.

 The library provides a basic implementation of `IRecordCollection` called `ArrayRecordList`.
 This class implements `IRecordCollection` using a dynamic list of static object array records;